-What to Expect From Your First Music Lesson
+What to Expect From Your Free Beginner Starter Session

-A first lesson should reduce uncertainty, not add more of it.
-This guide explains what usually happens in the trial lesson, what teachers are looking for, and how families or adult learners can prepare.
+A Free Beginner Starter Session should reduce uncertainty, not add more of it.
+This guide explains what usually happens in the session, what teachers are looking for, and how families or adult learners can prepare.

 1) Expect a short assessment and conversation

-A strong first lesson usually starts with a practical conversation about goals, level, musical interests, and scheduling.
+A strong starter session usually starts with a practical conversation about goals, level, musical interests, and scheduling.
 This gives the teacher context before any technical work begins.

 For beginners, the assessment is light and designed to identify starting points, not to judge ability.